VasylDvorak/chat_app/README.md

  # Used technologies: Firebase cloud, Firebase authentication, Firebase database, Firebase notification, Firebase storage, Firebase messaging, List View, Image picker from smartphone’s camera.

-Users can interchange the chat messages via Firebase.
+Users can interchange the chat messages via Firebase and receive message notifications.
 Also users can authenticate account in the application via Firebase and create Avatar image with camera of smartphone.